marcosrdac/marcosrdac.github.io/_content/blog/20200803_metaprogramming_in_julia.md

 # The downside

-Although you might think that your code would then be slower at runtime, after all it's all super high level, it will not.
+Although you might think that our last code would then be slower at runtime, after all it's all super high level code, it will not.
 These definitions are run at parse time, before actual compilation.
 So, roughly speaking, the only downside is that compiling your code is going to take more time.

 # For those who want to understand what's going on...